Grzegorz Mokry

-Grzegorz Mokry (born 19 January 1985) is a Polish professional football manager who is currently the assistant manager of Ekstraklasa club Legia Warsaw.
+Grzegorz Mokry (born 19 January 1985) is a Polish professional football manager who is the current assistant manager of Ekstraklasa club Cracovia.

 Managerial career

 Mokry started his coaching career in 2011 as an assistant under Artur Skowronek at Ruch Radzionków.
 The two would continue to work together until 2015 at clubs such as Pogoń Szczecin, Polonia Bytom, Widzew Łódź and GKS Katowice.
 In 2015, he joined Dominik Nowak's staff at Wigry Suwałki and moved with him to Miedź Legnica in 2017.
 He was reunited with Skowronek in Wisła Kraków for a short period in 2020, taking over as an assistant coach after Dawid Szulczek was appointed manager of Wigry.

 Miedź Legnica II

 On 23 June 2021, he took on his first managerial role as Miedź Legnica II's head coach.
 He left on 8 November 2021, with the team placed third in their III liga group.

 Wigry Suwałki

 The following day, he was announced as the new manager of II liga side Wigry Suwałki, again as a replacement for Szulczek, who was set to join Warta Poznań.
 Wigry went on to have a successful campaign under Mokry, winning 11 games and drawing twice in 17 regular season games, finishing 4th.
 Much like the year before, Wigry would lose in the first round of I liga promotion play-offs, this time to Motor Lublin.
 Mokry left the club following the season's completion, as Wigry withdrew from II liga due to financial difficulties.